Elias Marks: Last years

 During the winter of 1868–1869, Marks and his wife lived with their daughter Edwina at the Mount Vernon estate of George Washington.
 Edwina was employed as secretary to Ann Pamela Cunningham and her Mount Vernon Ladies' Association, which was working to preserve Mount Vernon.
 Cunningham was a former student at Barhamville.
-Marks found the "solitude, monotony, and absence of books" intolerable so Edwina took her parents back to Washington, D.C.
-Edwina found a government job to support her parents after the financial devastation of Barhamville.
+Marks found the "solitude, monotony, and absence of books" intolerable, so Edwina took her parents back to Washington, D.C.
+Edwina worked as a Treasury clerk to support her parents after the financial devastation of Barhamville.
 Cunningham would stay with the Marks family when she was on lobbying trips to Washington, D.C.

 Marks died on 22 June 1886.
 He and his wife Julia are buried in Oak Hill Cemetery (Washington, D.C.).

 Elias and Julia were among the 19th century pioneers in female education whose "courage and foresight ... should not be forgotten."